All Episodes

 jordan holmes

-We're not going to war with Mexico?
+We're not going to war with Mexico.

 alex jones

-I want to crush that country.
+I want to crush.

 jordan holmes

-Well, that I kind of believe.
+Well, that I kind of.

 alex jones